Meet Our Faculty

 Left-handed calligrapher, C. J. Kennedy's commissions have included family coats of arms, tattoo designs and a wedding proposal written on sand dollars.
 She has personalized Christmas ornaments for Macy's and has scribed the history and roll call for the Worcester Police Vice Squad.
 A member of several calligraphy guilds and associations, C. J. has published newsletter articles on left-handed calligraphy in the United States and Australia.
 She is a two time winner of The Graceful Envelope Contest.
 BC, before calligraphy and children, C. J. was a computer programmer.

 Gerry Jackson Kerdok

 Framingham State College BSEd; completed four international Institutes of Lettering Artists; Year Master class with R. Ezell

 As a freelance calligrapher and teacher Gerry continues to be a student of the Lettering Arts studying with Master Calligraphers from around the world.
 She has exhibited widely from Paris to Cape Cod and here and there in between.
 Gerry is celebrating her 13th win in the international Graceful Envelope competition begun by the Smithsonian Institution.
 Six of her earliest entries are now part of the Smithsonian collection.
-She and her husband live in central Mass and Cape Cod.
+She and her husband live in central and Cape Cod, Massachusetts.